UweGerdes/frontend-development/docker/README.md

 You could run the sample php application on you pc: install a web server, MySQL-Database, Gulp and configure them.

 Or install Docker and use the scripts here to generate the docker images and containers.
 Less effort - more diskspace and downloading time.
-And new ideas for your development environment.
+And new inspiration for your development workflow.

 ## Quick start